ELMERIKH/Keres/readme.md

 you can add -Ps (optional) to generate only a .ps1 file

-(compilation with nuitka wich is a bit slow, Pyinstaller not working in linux :( forsome reason)
+(compilation with nuitka wich is a bit slow, Pyinstaller not working in linux :( for some reason)

+Update ! :

+added obfuscation for the PE using Pyarmor

+to do :

+add more options (DLL PE, no startup ...)

 SETUP :